lucaslingle/e-lra/README.md

 ## Installation

-It is recommended to install the python dependencies using a virtual environment such as venv, pipenv, or miniconda.
+It is recommended to install the dependencies using a virtual environment such as venv or miniconda.
 After the virtual environment is activated, run:
 ```
 pip3 install --upgrade pip;